underdogliu/underdogliu.github.io/_posts/2021-03-11-model-selection.md

 ---
 layout: post
 title: Bit of tho-uce on model selection and "ground truth"
-description: I don't think so.
-I know I may sound like a knobhead (as I am).
+description: I know I may sound like a knobhead (as I am).
 nav: true
 comment: true
 ---